 Employers are required under the OSH Act to provide their employees with a workplace free from recognized hazards that are causing, or are likely to cause death or serious physical harm.
 Employers must also comply with all applicable OSHA statutory requirements, standards and regulations.

 If you are a business owner or employee dealing with a potential OSHA violation, we can help.
-Contact the Atlanta workplace health and safety lawyers at Fidlon Legal for a free consultation.
+Contact the Atlanta workplace health and safety lawyers at Fidlon Legal for an initial case evaluation.